 #1: LEARN TO STAND PEI DEEP DIVES

 Some partners will literally drill down into your experiences and achievements to the extreme.
 It does not necessarily mean that your experiences are weak or irrelevant, it's simply their style.
 They want to understand how you react to challenges and how reflective you are with regard to what you have done in the past.
 My mistake?
 I was explaining the way I reacted to an unexpected challenge as the leader of a club and, asked why I chose that course of action vs. a different (better) alternative, I was overly defensive and began rambling about the reason why the course of action that I picked was better.
 The interviewer got really disappointed.
 They don't expect you to be dismissive, but thoughtful and open to re-thinking yourself.
 Not being open to feedback is clearly a no-go for consultants.
+I wish I had watched this video before.

 #2: DON'T EXPECT TO USE COPY-AND-PASTE FRAMEWORKS